hapax/hapax.github.io/assets/simple-physics.md

 grandfather-clock period of $t = 2 \text{
 s}$, so that each half swing takes one second.
-Then the length of the string we suspend our pumpkin from should be
+Then we should suspend the old pumpkin from a string of length

 $$
 \ell = \frac{g}{\omega^2} = \frac{g t^2}{(2\pi)^2} = \frac{9.8 }{\pi^2}\text{ m} \approx 1